 Breast cancer in men is rare.
-The latest statistic shows that 113 men in Australia were diagnosed in 2008.
+It is estimated that 145 men will be diagnosed in Australia in 2015.

 A snapshot of breast cancer in Australia

 - Australian women have a 1 in 8 lifetime risk of developing breast cancer

 - The risk of developing breast cancer increases with age

 - The average age of first diagnosis of breast cancer in women is 60 years

 - 75 per cent of new cases of breast cancer develop in women over the age of 50

 The graph below shows the rate of incidence of breast cancer by age for Australian women in 2010.

 Source: Australian Institute of Health and Welfare (AIHW) 2014.
 Australian Cancer Incidence and Mortality (ACIM) books: Breast cancer.
 Canberra: AIHW.